 John Freyer — Fanoon Visiting Artist, Spring 2016

-John D. Freyer is an interdisciplinary artist working at the crossroads of photography, video, audio and performance – both on the internet and in real-world exhibits and installations.
-Broadly speaking, his work explores the role of everyday, personal objects in our lives – as commodities, fetishes, totems and touchstones.
+John D. Freyer is an interdisciplinary artist working at the crossroads of photography, video, audio, and performance – both on the internet and in real-world exhibits and installations.
+Broadly speaking, his work explores the role of everyday, personal objects in our lives – as commodities, fetishes, totems, and touchstones.
 He is interested in systems of exchange – how the circulation of objects and stories enriches social ties between individuals and groups.
-Past projects include All My Life For Sale, in which he sold everything he owned on eBay and then travelled the country visiting its new owners, and Second Hand Stories, a documentary video in which he toured the U.S. investigating second-hand practices and economies.
+Past projects include All My Life For Sale, in which he sold everything he owned on eBay and then traveled the country visiting its new owners, and Second Hand Stories, a documentary video in which he toured the U.S. investigating second-hand practices and economies.
 His work has evolved recently from a focus on objects-as-commodities and how and for whom they acquire value – monetary or otherwise – towards the human flow of memories and stories, especially across generations.
 Becoming a parent and being faced with the reality of his own parents’ aging has led to an interest in how domestic spaces and objects shape identity within a family.
-His most recent exhibitions; “Dress Up” as part of the Urban Video Project in Syracuse, NY and “Almost Home” at Viterbo University in Lacrosse WI, both address objects, domestic space and family identity.
+His most recent exhibitions; “Dress Up” as part of the Urban Video Project in Syracuse, NY and “Almost Home” at Viterbo University in Lacrosse WI, both address objects, domestic space, and family identity.